Dubenlaylay1/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 - **Poincaré Sections**: Single points for periodic motion, scattered for chaos.
   Sampling at the driving period reveals fixed points for synchronized motion and a disordered spread for chaotic regimes.
 - **Bifurcation Diagrams**: Plot $\theta$ at fixed $t$ vs. $A$ or $\omega$ to map transitions.
-  These diagrams illustrate how the system evolves from periodicity to chaos as parameters change, highlighting period-doubling or sudden shifts
+  These diagrams illustrate how the system evolves from periodicity to chaos as parameters change, highlighting period-doubling or sudden shifts.